Godsmith/trainfinity3/README.md

 ## TODO

+- one way track should end reservation segments
 - make bank nonglobal again and use signals to communicate to gui instead
 - destroy train also when marking any of the wagons
 - steelworks only produce when they get coal and iron